deadc0de6/dotdrop/docs/howto/symlink-dotfiles.md

 As a result, all files under `~/.vim` will be managed by dotdrop (including unwanted directories like `spell`, `swap`, etc.).

-A cleaner solution is to use `link_children` which allows you to only symlink files under the dotfile directory.
+A cleaner solution is to use `link_children` which allows to only symlink files under the dotfile directory.
 Let's say only `after`, `plugin`, `snippets`, and `vimrc` need to be managed in dotdrop. `~/.vim` is imported in dotdrop and cleaned of all unwanted files/directories, and then the `link` entry is set to `link_children` in the config file: